opennetworkinglab/sdfabric-onos/README.md

 ## CI/CD targets

 There are two special targets used by the CI/CD jobs: `docker-build` and `docker-push`.
-The first target automates the build process of the `tost` image.
+The first target automates the build process of the `tost` image (`onos-build`, `apps-build` and `tost-build`).
 While the second one, it is just a `tost-push` called in a different way (temporary).
 Feel free to use them if you are ok with the prerequisites steps.